vwxyzjn/cleanrl/docs/rl-algorithms/muesli.md

 ## Overview

-Muesli is a new DRL algorithm that extends Maximum A-Posteriori Esimation (MPO) and is inspired by MuZero.
+Muesli is a new DRL algorithm that extends Maximum a-posteriori Policy Optimization (MPO) and is inspired by MuZero.
-It has an auxiliary prediction head that allows
+It has an auxiliary prediction head that predicts the reward, value, and policy logits several time steps in the future.

 Original paper: